UselessGuru/UG-Miner/README.md

 - Currency: List of included or excluded currencies per pool
 - EarningsAdjustmentFactor: This adds a multiplicator on estimations presented by the pool
   (e.g. You feel that a pool is exaggerating its estimations by 10%: Set EarningsAdjustmentFactor to 0.9)
-- Exclude region: One or more of 'Asia', 'Europe', 'HongKong', 'Japan', 'Russia', 'USA East', 'USA West'
+- Exclude region: One or more of 'Europe', 'HongKong', 'India', 'Japan', 'Russia', 'Singapore', 'USA East', 'USA West'
-- MinWorker: Minimum workers mining the algorithm at the pool; if less miners are mining the algorithm then the pool will be disabled
+- MinWorker: Minimum workers mining the algorithm at the pool; if less miners are mining the algorithm then the pool will be markes as unavailable
 - PayoutThreshold[Currency]: pool will allow payout if this amount is reached
 - SSL: Either 'Prefer' (use SSL pool connections where available), 'Never' (pools that do only support SSL connections are marked as unavailable) or 'Always' (pools that do not allow SSL connections are marked as unavailable)
 - SSLallowSelfSignedCertificate [true|false]: If true will allow SSL/TLS connections with self signed certificates (this is a security issue and allows 'Man in the middle attacks')